Eric is a weight lifter and former college athlete with an interest in a wide range of sports.

 No one style is really better than the other.
 Hex-style dumbbells don’t roll away, and rubberized weights will make life a little easier for your floor.
 Otherwise, it’s a matter of which you like best.

 Hand weights are really fixed dumbbells, but I’ve given them their own category here.
 I think of hand weights as those little one- to ten-pound dumbbells, typically covered in vinyl or neoprene and brightly colored.
 They can be bought individually or in sets with racks.
 But what are they really good for?

 If you are a big, strong guy, probably nothing.
 But remember the equipment you choose is dependent on your goals, and building big muscles is not necessarily high on the list for everyone who exercises.
 Hand weights are great for older folks or ladies who are interested in basic, functional strengthening and general fitness.

 If these little weights work for you there is nothing wrong with using them in your home gym.
 They are comfortable and convenient, and people who otherwise aren’t too keen about picking up pig iron may be more at ease with them.
 As a single weight or pair, they are pretty affordable too, though a full set can get expensive.

 Build Your Home Gym

 So which set should you choose?
 Here are my thoughts:

 For most people, adjustable spin-lock dumbbells are your overall best bet in a home gym.
 They are simple to use, reliable and you can incorporate progressive resistance in your training.
 If you get too strong for the standard handles, you can look for 18” handles.
-That’s what you call a good problem to have!

 Fixed weights have their place, particularly if you want to go with a whole rack of them for an elaborate home gym setup, or if you aren’t concerned about moving up to heavier weights in your training.
 Otherwise, I’d stick with adjustable weights.